LiyuanchengDD/evolutionai-backend/docs/frontend-integrationbk.md

 ## Hand-off package for front-end mocking

-When a front-end teammate wants to mock or jointly debug against the backend, share the following artefacts so they can mirror real payloads without waiting for the backend runtime:
+When a front-end teammate wants to mock or jointly debug against the backend, share the following artifacts so they can mirror real payloads without waiting for the backend runtime:

 1. **Protobuf contracts** – zip or link to the files under